 - 1. Shut down the OS.

-- 2. The server automatically turns off after the OS shuts down.
-Confirm that POWER LED is OFF.
+- The server automatically turns off after the OS shuts down.
+Confirm that POWER LED lights amber.

 - 3. Turn off peripheral devices.

 In the upgrading or maintenance procedure, back up the important server data and programs before shutting down the server.